Joshua-Mbithuka/ai-weather-agent/README.md

 ## 📄 License

-MIT — feel free to fork, modify, and build on this!
+JoshuaMbithuka — feel free to fork, modify, and build on this!